 God gave you the gift of a soulmate, and He allowed your soulmate to be taken from you.
 You may never learn why you had to experience this loss…but if you hold on to the fact that God knows things you don’t know and is allowing your life to unfold this way for a purpose, you may find it easier to keep going.

-Pour out the grief you feel — and the anger, bitterness, disappointment, loneliness.
+Give yourself time to grieve.
+It’s scary to feel the anger, bitterness, disappointment and ache of loneliness but allowing it to go through you will help you heal.
 Get all the hurt out of you, keep pouring it out until you feel empty and drained.
 That’s when the miracle will happen: He will start to fill you up with hope, faith, peace, and acceptance.
 Little by little, God will fill your spirit with His love.

 Learn how to “mourn heroically”